Ibexian/EastMeetsKitchen/_posts/2017-01-10-vegan-japanese-curry-from-scratch.md

 ### Directions

-1. In a skillet over medium heat with 2 tablespoons of olive oil, start caramelizing the onions with the lid on, stiring often so the onions do not burn.
-Cook for about 30 minutes until the onions brown and soften, almost forming a paste.
+1. In a skillet over medium heat, cook onions with 2 tablespoons of olive oil for 30 minutes, until it is soft and caramelized, almost forming a paste.
+While cooking, cover with lid and stir often to keep from burning.
 If necessary, add in 1/4 cup of water towards the last 10 minutes of cooking to soften the onions some more.
 2. Meanwhile, prepare the vegetables by cutting the potatoes and carrots into bite-sized chunks.
 Set aside.
 3. For the rue, in a pot, melt Earth Balance Butter over medium high heat.
 Add in the curry powder and cook for 1 minute until fragrant.
 Add in the flour and cook for an additional minute until the mixture forms a paste.
 Turn off heat and set aside.
 4. In a pot over medium to medium high heat, cook minced garlic and ginger with 1 tablespoon of oil for about 30 seconds.
 Add in the apple sauce, tonkatsu sauce, tomato paste, cocoa powder, salt, garam masala and vegetable stock.
 Stir until combined.